finopsfoundation/framework/_vendor-members/neos.md

 - title: CloudVane Linkedin
   url: "https://www.linkedin.com/company/cloudvane"

-# Supported functions in the framework by the product(s) or service, these need to match the menu spelling to add a link automatically, ones listed are examples
+# Supported capabilities in the framework by the product(s) or services.
+Match the page-identifier per capability in order for the capability to show up on the vendor page.
-supported-functions:
-- Resource Metadata (Tagging/Labeling)
-- Resource Hierarchy (Accounts
-- Subscriptions & Projects)
-- Shared Cost Management
-- Optimization Recommendations
-- Automation
+capabilities:
-- Autoscaling
+- capability_allocation
-- Data Ingestion
+- capability_shared-cost
-- Data Processing
+- capability_rightsizing
-- Data Visualization
+- capability_workload-automation
-- Data Analytics
+- capability_normalization
-- Budget Alerting
+- capability_budget-management

 # Edit as appropriate to display supported clouds
 clouds-supported: